zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/initialize-labs/initialize-labs.md

 create table time as
 select trunc (to_date('20210101','YYYYMMDD')-rownum) as day_id
 from dual connect by rownum < 732;
-comment on table time is ‘This is a densified time dimension table with the following hierarchy day-week-month-quarter-year’;
+comment on table time is 'This is a densified time dimension table with the following hierarchy day-week-month-quarter-year';

 alter table time
 add (